typescript-course/typescript-from-scratch-workshop/lesson-07-initialize-streak/LESSON.md

 ### Extra Credit

-Imagine you're talking to a new JavaScript developer learning TypeScript.
+Imagine you're talking to a new JavaScript developer who is learning TypeScript.
 How would you explain _parameter type annotations_?